Safety Tips for Solo Runners

 - Take a self-defense class, such as krav maga (which we discussed in our College Campus Safety Series).

-- Invest in pepper spray (if you have the proper know-how and are comfortable using it) or a purchase a gadget that can be worn on your wrist (or somewhere accessible) that emits a loud sound.
+- Invest in pepper spray (if you have the proper know-how and are comfortable using it) or purchase a gadget that can be worn on your wrist (or somewhere accessible) that emits a loud sound.
 Some will also send an SMS message to your selected contacts.

-- Consider omitting your tunes or limiting them to a lower volume or just one ear; this is so that your ears can be alert to traffic, animals and other potential predators.
+- Consider omitting your tunes or limiting them to a lower volume or just one ear; this is so that your ears can be alert to traffic, animals, and other potential predators.

 - Change up your routine so that it’s not predictable.
-Run in a different direction or area or different days of the week/times of day but avoid the same exact routine on the same exact schedule.
+Run in a different direction or area or on different days of the week/times of day but avoid the same exact routine on the same exact schedule.

 These tips can apply to hiking, biking, and many forms of exercise that make you vulnerable.
 It’s impossible to calculate every possible risk but using these tips will make for a safer, empowering experience.